codasite/bmb-rails/README.md

 Tests should be run via docker-compose.
 To run the tests:

-1. `make wp-up` to start the local wordpress services
+1. `task wp:up` to start the local wordpress services
-2. `make wp-install` installs wordpress and the test directory
+2. `task wp:install` installs wordpress and the test directory
-3. `make wp-test` to run the tests
+3. `task wp:test` to run the tests
-4. `make wp-cover` to run the tests with code coverage.
+4. `task wp:test:coverage` to run the tests with code coverage.
 The coverage report is available at localhost:8080/coverage

 ### Configuring Coverage Gutters in VS Code